slyon/ubuntu-mir-original/wiki.md

    * Evaluating cost/benefits while considering the ABI instability of golang libraries during this period, the MIR team decided for 17.10 and later to allow static builds of golang packages in main, so long as the number of these packages remains low and they follow the guidelines below (under "Packaging red flags/If it's a statically compiled golang package").

-   * Specifically, in 17.10+ and higher, golang applications in main are expected:
+   * Specifically, in 17.10 and later, golang applications in main are expected:
     1. to build using `golang-*-dev` packages from the Ubuntu archive with `Built-Using` in debian/control.
 This requirement ensures that the security team is able to track security issues for all affected static binary packages
-    2. not to build any vendored (ie, embedded) code in the source package whose binaries appear in the archive (e.g. test code is ok) without clear justification from the requesting team and approval from the security team.
+    2. not to build any vendored (i.e. embedded) code in the source package whose binaries appear in the archive (e.g. test code is ok) without clear justification from the requesting team and approval from the security team.
 This requirement ensures that the security team is able to track security issues for all affected source packages.
     3. only build against approved vendored sources (when applicable) and not build against newly added vendored code in subsequent Ubuntu uploads without approval from the security team.
 This requirement ensures that the security team is able to track security issues for all affected source packages.

    * The intended outcomes from the above requirements are for packages in main to standardize on particular versions of `golang-*-dev` packages (when possible) with the requesting team adjusting their packaging as necessary, all teams responsible for golang packages coordinating on transitions and the requesting team occasionally creating new `golang-*-dev` packages as agreed to in the MIR bug (upstreaming to Debian whenever possible).